 In 2015, as in 2014, the Company delivered strong results for its shareholders as shown by the financial and operational metrics below.
-Each of these metrics is included in either the formula used to determine the 2015 bonuses of our NEOs (see "Components of Our Executive Compensation Program - Incentive Programs - Annual Bonus") or the formula used to determine March 2016 vesting of long-term equity awards granted in 2015 (see "Components of Our Executive Compensation Program - Incentive Programs - Long-Term Equity Awards - 2015 Program").
+Each of these metrics is included in either the formula used to determine the 2015 bonuses of our NEOs (see "Components of Our Executive Compensation Program - Incentive Programs - Annual Bonus") or the formula used to determine March 2016 vesting of long-term equity awards granted in 2015 (see "Components of Our Executive Components Our Executive C

-Adjusted book value per share, for purposes of determining vesting of 80% of our CEO's long-term equity awards granted in 2015, is calculated excluding the effects on shareholders' equity of deferred tax assets and accumulated other comprehensive income.
+(1) Adjusted book value per share, for purposes of determining vesting of 80% of our CEO's long-term equity awards granted in 2015, is calculated excluding the effects on shareholders' equity of deferred tax assets and accumulated other comprehensive income.

-(2) New insurance written refers to direct new insurance written (before the effects of reinsurance).
+(2) New insurance written refers to direct new insurance written (before the effect of reinsurance).